 Have you ever been shocked to find that the tree or shrub you ordered showed up to your door completely naked?
 Don't be!
 This is what we call a bare root plant, and they come with a number of advantages over their potted and balled-and-burlapped (B&B) counterparts.

 The most obvious advantage?
 Bare root plants cost less!
 They are cost saving to the merchants, who pass these savings on to you.
 Because their packaging is lightweight and stackable, shipping them is a breeze.
 Potted and B&B plants must be handled carefully, because their heavy, soil-laden roots can make messes or even cause damage.
 Bare root plants don't have this problem.
 Furthermore, the lighter packaging means less fuel is needed to transport bare root plants.
 That's not only cost-saving, but eco-friendly, too!

 Planting bare root plants is not so different from planting potted or B&B plants, but the results can be remarkably advantageous.
-They settle in faster and grow quicker.
-They don’t bring any unwanted little visitors to your yard.
+They settle in fast and grow quickly.
 And the cost cutting and environmental impact are worth it on their own.
-So, the next time you find a nice bargain on a beautiful, air-cleaning tree or shrub, don’t be surprised if it comes to you naked.
-That just means it’s ready to go!
+Plant bare root material with confidence.
+Give them time to wake up from the dormancy, and water them well the first season to get them established in your landscape.
+Enjoy!